gitlapse/docs/source/v1/index.md

 }
 ```

-This endpoint allows you to acquire lapses in bulk.
+This endpoint allows you to acquire lapses.

 ### Resource URL
 `https://api.gitlapse.com/v1/lapses`